MennoWemekamp/Planner-B/README.md

    [Visual Studio Code](https://code.visualstudio.com/)

-## Steps to be done for v0.3
+## Steps to be done for v0.x

-1. Calculate the required inputs more then one step deep in the production chain.
-For example, when calculating composites it will stop before it will list the number of factories required to make the required steel bars.
+1. finish UI
+2. finish aside tabs

 ## Steps for future versions

-1. refactor js code
+1. refactor JS code
-2. finish ui
-3. finish asside tabs

 ## Summary of the project

-- To create a usable calculator to calculation production chain in the game "Plan B".
+- To create a usable calculator to calculate production chains in the game "Plan B: Terraform".
 - To learn the basics of coming up with and executing a project.
 - Practicing with the languages and tech used to build the project.

 ## potential features

-Group the options in the select dropdown using `optgroup` instead of JSON objects Make sure the calculator functions handles mineral inputs Calculating the entire production chain instead of just one step Calculating multiple product requests
+- Group the options in the select dropdown using `optgroup` instead of JSON objects
+- Calculating multiple product requests
-Merging multiple requests into a single output display Query history admin platform for data updating
+- Merging multiple requests into a single output display
+- Query history
+- admin platform for data updating